The day of the trial

 - support you on the day the verdict and sentence are decided if you’re in court

 - listen to your concerns in private (but they cannot discuss details of the case)

 You’ll also have someone who will translate or interpret the trial if you arranged it beforehand.

 Talk to the police or child witness care officer if you have concerns about your child.
 For example, if they’ll need to take breaks or need any help giving evidence.

 Read the full guidance on how to prepare your child for court and special measures that are available.

-- reading the guidance for 5 to 11 year olds
+- guidance for 5 to 11 year olds

 - guidance for 12 to 17 year olds

 Citizens Advice have more information about what happens after you’ve given evidence.